 Depending on your country, we will supply you with a report that is customized to suit your local tax authority's requirements.
 Steps on how to submit this file can be found in your country's tax guide on Divly.

-For questions, feedback, and support
+Questions, feedback, and support

 If you have any questions, feedback, or need support, then we will gladly lend you a hand.
 We constantly seek to help make our customers lives easier and would love to hear from you.